-The width is zero in the long-range ordered phase below $T_{c}$ of the pristine sample, as well as in the Bragg glass phase below the transition temperature $T_{BG_1}$ of the disordered sample (Appendix-B).
-The observed width levels off at the resolution limit (dotted line) at temperatures above $T_{c}$ and $T_{BG_1}$.
-The third row illustrates the asymmetry in the intensity distribution across a Bragg peak.
-The asymmetry is absent in the pristine sample, and its presence in the disordered sample indicates disorder pinning (Appendix-C). {\bf{(e,f):}} An illustration of \xtec\ to cluster distinct intensity-temperature trajectories, $I(T)$, given the intensity-temperature trajectory $\{I_{\vec{q}}(T)$ of the pristine ErTe$_3$ sample at various momenta $\vec{q}$ in the reciprocal space.
+The width is zero in the long-range ordered phase below $T_{c}$ of the pristine sample, as well as in the Bragg glass phase below the transition temperature $T_{BG_1}$ of the disordered sample (section B in SM).
+The vanishing width distinguishes Bragg glass from short-range order.
+The observed width levels off at the resolution limit (dotted line).
+The third row illustrates the asymmetry in the diffuse scattering intensity across a Bragg peak.
+The asymmetry distinguishes pristine (long-range order) from the intercalated sample (Bragg glass and short-range order) as its presence indicates disorder pinning (section C in SM). {\bf{(e,f):}} An illustration of \xtec\ to cluster distinct intensity-temperature trajectories, $I(T)$, given the intensity-temperature trajectory $\{I_{\vec{q}}(T)$ of the pristine ErTe$_3$ sample at various momenta $\vec{q}$ in the reciprocal space.
 The raw trajectories at each $\vec{q}$ are rescaled as $\overline{\log[I_{\vec{q}}(T)]}=\log[I_{\vec{q}}(T)]-\langle\log[I_{\vec{q}}(T)]\rangle_T$ [panel (e)].
 The \xtec\ clusters the trajectories (with color assignments to identify each cluster).
 The distinct trajectories $I(T)$ and their standard deviation are shown in panel (f).